-Generally, transactions involving payments to residents of an economy by nonresidents are classified as "Credit" entries, while payments by the residents of an economy to non-residents are "Debit" entries.
-Tables D.4 - D.7 present the detailed and abridged versions of BOP tables, starting from Quarter 1, 2008.
+Generally, transactions involving payments to residents of an economy by non-residents are classified as "Credit" entries, while payments by the residents of an economy to non-residents are "Debit" entries.
+Tables D.7 - D.10 present the detailed and abridged versions of BOP tables, starting from Quarter 1, 2008.

-The method of BOP compilation has been reviewed four times by the International Monetary Fund (IMF).
-The fifth edition of the BOP compilation Manual (BPM5) provides an expanded conceptual framework to encompass both balance of payments flows (transactions) and stock of external financial assets and liabilities otherwise called the International Investment Position.
+The method of BOP compilation has been reviewed five times by the International Monetary Fund (IMF).
+The fifth edition of the BOP compilation Manual (BPM5), used for Tables D.7 - D.10, provides an expanded conceptual framework to encompass both balance of payments flows (transactions) and stock of external financial assets and liabilities otherwise called the International Investment Position.